PragmaticCoding/PragmaticCoding.github.io/_posts/2022-12-19-KotlinForJava.md

 ``` kotlin
 myClass.property3 = myClass.property4[2]
 ```
-This is completely valid code.
+This is completely proper and valid Kotlin code.
 It calls the setter for `property3` and the getter for property4.
 On top of that, it calls `List.get()` by using `[]` construct.
 You can also do this:

 ``` kotlin
 myClass.property4 += "xyz"